latolukasz/beeorm-doc/docs/guide/datapools.md

 # Data pools

-Every ORM needs connection to database.
-In BeeORM you can define connection by registering data pools in `beeorm.Registy`.

-Every data pool has a name that we call `pool name`.
-All methods used to register data pool accepts optional last argument that defines data pool name.
-If not provided pool is registered with name `default`.
+So you know now how to create `beeorm.Registry` object.
+Now it's time to learn how to configure connections to your databases.

+In BeeORM every connection pool requires a name that will be used later in your code to define where data is located.

-## MySQL data pool
+## MySQL pool

 Connection to MySQL database can be defined using `RegisterMySQLPool` method which requires [MySQL golang sql driver data source name](https://github.com/go-sql-driver/mysql#dsn-data-source-name).